mahanfr/Nmet/README.md

   </a>

   <p align="center">
-    A general purpose staticly typed and compiled programming language
+    A general purpose statically typed and compiled programming language
     <br />
     <a href="https://github.com/mahanfarzaneh2000/nemet#quick-start"><strong>Explore the docs »</strong></a>
     <br />